 Hi!
 I'm a UI/UX designer and front-end developer based in Portland, OR.
-I've spent the last 12 years creating delightful interfaces and elegant visuals for the web, desktop, and mobile.
+I've spent over 12 years creating delightful interfaces and elegant visuals for the web, desktop, and mobile.

 I'm seeking a full-time product design position at a tech company that works remotely or has an office in Portland.
 My ideal work would come with a wide range of challenges and would draw on my computer science background and artistic abilities.

-Outside of design, my interests include painting, karaoke, lengthy philosophical discussions, video games, playing the viola, and traveling to new places.
+Outside of design, my interests include painting, philosophical discussions, playing the viola, video games, karaoke, and traveling to new places.

 Role: UX and visual designer, front-end developer

-CoMakery is a web service and startup that facillitates revenue sharing in collaborative projects.
+CoMakery is a web service and startup that facilitates revenue sharing in collaborative projects.
 As the main designer and one of the developers on this project, I:

 - Worked closely with the project manager in a fast-paced, iterative process, starting with meetings in which we identified the primary goals, long-term vision, and initial priorities for the project.
 The rapidly evolving nature of the project required regular communication on ever-changing priorities.